Bobcatou/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.10.4 =
+* Tested on WordPress 4.1.
+* Fixed a "Use of undefined constant ENT_HTML401" notice showing up on sites running PHP 5.3 or older.
+* Fixed a double-escaping bug that could cause some link URLs to be displayed incorrectly.
+* Updated French translation.
+* Updated Dutch translation.

 = 1.10.3 =
  * Security: Filter link URLs before displaying them on the "Broken Links" page.